amir141592/Samurai-Project/projects/samurai-buttons/README.md

 > `<samurai-button [id]="1" [text]="Samurai"></samurai-button>`

 To configure the button style you need to bind a value to one or
-more of these properties in the tag:
+more of these properties in the tag, otherwise the default value will be used.
+Refer to properties table below for values and defaults.

 - variation
 - content